phac-nml/ncov-dehoster/README.md

 - removal_summary --> CSV file containing read removal metrics.
 Found in `./results/<run_name>/` instead
     - Shows the number and percentage of reads kept
     - Shows if the sample failed the minimum read filter

+- process_versions --> YML file containing process names with their tools and versions associated for tracking

 The output structure is setup as such so that the `run_name` organizes the sequencing data in the `run` folder and all analyses can be done in the `run_name` folder to separate out runs better.